 Where possible, we will rely on the measures of protection and intervention which the social networking site already has in place (e.g. against illegal, harmful or offensive content), for example by flagging comments or alerting them to any breaches of the site's terms and conditions.

-We reserve the right to remove any contributions that break the rules of the relevant community, or any of the following guidelines:
+We reserve the right to remove any contributions that break the rules of any of the following guidelines.
+Users who continue to breach guidelines can be blocked:

 Please take care not to make libellous statements.
 In law this means a statement that lowers the reputation of a person or organisation in the eyes of a reasonable person.
 By publishing such a statement we can both get into serious trouble.
 We will therefore take down any statement that could be deemed to be libellous.